owncloud/ocis/docs/adr/0001-introduce-accounts-service.md

 ## Decision Drivers <!-- optional -->

-* OCIS should be a single binary that can run out of the box without external dependencies like an LDAP server.
+* oCIS should be a single binary that can run out of the box without external dependencies like an LDAP server.
 * Time: we want to build a release candidate asap.
 * Firewalls need access to guests, typically via LDAP.
 * Not all external LDAPs are writeable for us to provision Guest accounts.